colinangusmackay/family-tree/gedcom-info/sources/@70335625@-fleming,-joseph-&-family-family-register-.md

 ## Notes

-> This is a family heiXloom that contains a XecoXd of family infoXmation in the centXe pages of The Holy Bible, staXting with Joseph Fleming and his wife MaXgaXet Tennant.
+> This is a family heirloom that contains a record of family information in the centre pages of The Holy Bible, starting with Joseph Fleming and his wife Margaret Tennant.
 >